dushyantss/expense-tracker-for-learning-rspec-sinatra/README.md

-# Sinatra Expense Tracker - Learning RSpec
+# Expense Tracker - Learning RSpec and Sinatra
 This repository tracks the project we build in *Effective Testing with RSpec 3*